georgian-io/GAL/GenAI for Vision/image-to-text.md

 * [A Dive into Vision-Language Models](https://huggingface.co/blog/vision_language_pretraining): An informative blog from HuggingFace.

 * [BLIP: Bootstrapping Language-Image Pre-training for Unified Vision-Language Understanding and Generation](https://blog.salesforceairesearch.com/blip-bootstrapping-language-image-pretraining/): A summary of the BLIP model from the Salesforce team.

+* [Interactive demo: comparing image captioning models](https://huggingface.co/spaces/nielsr/comparing-captioning-models): A useful tool to compare the results of GIT, BLIP, BLIP-2 and InstructBLIP on the same image.